Creating a Depth of Field Effect

-The Depth of Field feature in PaintShop Pro has great tools that allow photo editors to emphasize a particular object or subject while de-emphasizing what’s around it.
+The Depth of Field effect in PaintShop Pro has great tools that allow photo editors to emphasize a particular object or subject while de-emphasizing what’s around it.
 Use Depth of Field to make an object pop with clarity while blurring everything in the background.
+In this tutorial, we’ll show how, quick, easy and fast it is to a Depth of Field effect.

 Creating a Depth of Field Effect in PaintShop Pro